-If the youth and parent(s) cooperate and abide by the program guidelines the Complaint will not be filed in the Belmont County Juvenile Court for formal action by the Judge, nor will the case result in a permanent juvenile record.
-The typical timeframe of involvement in the Diversion Program is ninety (90) days, however, this varies depending on the youth's compliance and progress.
+If the youth and parent(s) cooperate and abide by the program guidelines, the Complaint will not be filed in the Belmont County Juvenile Court for formal action by the Judge, nor will the case result in a permanent juvenile record.
+The typical timeframe of involvement in the Diversion Program is ninety (90) days; however, this varies depending on the youth's compliance and progress.

-Upon successful completion of the program, all Diversion files/records are sealed immediately resulting in no permanent record for the juvenile within the juvenile justice system.
+Upon successful completion of the program, all Diversion files/records are sealed immediately, resulting in no permanent record for the juvenile within the juvenile justice system.
 If the youth denies or disputes the charges, the scheduled conference is canceled, and the Complaint will then be filed for the youth to appear in Court before the Judge to respond to the charges.

-Since its inception, the Diversion Program has proven to be beneficial in deterring youth from committing new offenses within the juvenile justice system.
-In 2023, 88 youths were referred to the program by the Belmont County Prosecuting Attorney.
-Of those youth, 79 agreed to participate in the Diversion Program of which 4 youth were dismissed due to failing to cooperate with the program guidelines, and 1 case was dismissed by the Prosecutor.
-As a result, 8 cases choosing not to participate were filed formally in Belmont County Juvenile Court for the youth to appear before the Judge in addition to the 4 cases dismissed from the program.
+Since its inception, the Diversion Program has proven beneficial in deterring youth from committing new offenses within the juvenile justice system.
+In 2024, 93 youths were referred to the program by the Belmont County Prosecuting Attorney.
+Of those youth, 79 agreed to participate in the Diversion Program of which 4 youth were dismissed due to failing to cooperate with the program guidelines, and the Prosecutor dismissed 3 cases.
+As a result, 14 cases choosing not to participate were filed formally in Belmont County Juvenile Court for the youth to appear before the Judge in addition to the 4 cases dismissed from the program.

-In 2023, the Diversion Program collected a total of \$5,200.00 in program fees.
+In 2024, the Diversion Program collected \$6,465.00 in program fees.